Top quality early Victorian collector's cabinet - antique

 Description

-High-quality early Victorian collector's cabinet featuring a shaped top with a molded surface above 11 mahogany drawers, all equipped with original rotary knobs and surrounded by a blocking bard with an original functioning lock and key, standing on a plinth.
+High-quality early Victorian collector's cabinet featuring a shaped top with a molded surface above 11 mahogany drawers, all equipped with original rotating knobs and surrounded by a blocking bard with an original functioning lock and key, standing on a plinth.
 This rare cabinet has been restored and is ready to be placed in your home.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing appreciation for high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing appreciation for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon's reign, which imposed a resemblance to Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th century, originating from the reign of Napoleon.
+This period emphasized strong similarities and references to Roman and Greek ornamentation.

 Attributes / Details